dunkyp/CascadeViewer/README.md

 What this is Not
 ================
-This is not a program designed to allow for modelling, my work is focused on the analysis of mechanical shapes so modelling isn't useful for me and let's face it, there are better systems the OpenCASCADE.
+This is not a program designed to allow for modelling, my work is focused on the analysis of mechanical shapes so modelling isn't useful for me and let's face it, there are better systems than OpenCASCADE.

 Requirements
 =============